 “Martin Pring's Market Roundup” is a members-only blog that is updated once per week by Martin Pring with his take on current market conditions.
 Twice per month, Martin also includes a video summary in this blog.

 Martin's blog can be accessed from the main “Blogs” tab.
 A link to his most recent article should be located near the top of the article listings.
 You can also find his blog in the “Choose a Blog” dropdown on the right side of that page.

 Managing your Market Roundup Subscription:

 Members who are interested in getting email notifications whenever a new article is posted to “Martin Pring's Market Roundup” can go to the subscription area at the bottom of any “Martin Pring's Market Roundup” article, enter their email address, and click the green “Notify Me!” button.
 A link in the email message can be used to unsubscribe.

-As discussed above, most blogs have a section at the end of each article where users can register to receive notifications whenever a new article is published.
+As discussed above, most of our blogs have a section at the end of each article where users can sign up to be notified by email whenever a new blog article is published.
 Just enter your email address and click the “Notify Me!” button.

 Most of our free articles also appear on our Facebook page.
 Facebook users can simply “Like” our page to see those articles in their Facebook newsfeed.
 Note: You do not need to be a member of Facebook to view our Facebook page.